kranthi129-ou/FreightFlow-360-Project/readme.md

 # FreightFlow 360

 FreightFlow 360 is a logistics-inspired full-stack web application built with Angular and Spring Boot.
-It combines a public-facing freight/logistics website style with a working admin portal for managing products, inventory, low-stock items, orders, and dashboard summaries.
+It combines a public-facing freight company style website with a working admin portal for managing products, inventory, low-stock items, customer orders, and dashboard summaries.

-This project started as a rebuilt Warehouse Order and Inventory Management Portal after the original source files were lost.
-Once the rebuilt version became stable, it was copied into a new private repository named **FreightFlow 360** so the design, branding, and workflows could be customized safely without breaking the original backup project.
+The project started as a rebuilt Warehouse Order and Inventory Management Portal.
+After the rebuilt version became stable, it was copied into a new private repo named **FreightFlow 360** so the design and workflows could be customized safely without breaking the original backup project.

-The goal of FreightFlow 360 is to show a realistic full-stack application with frontend/backend integration, database persistence, API-driven pages, deployment setup, and a project story that reflects real development work.
+A big reason behind the new branding came from a college-organized day tour at **ArcBest**.
+During that tour, I saw how a real logistics company presents its services, operations, technology, and transportation workflows.
+That experience helped me see how my basic warehouse project could be turned into a more complete company-style logistics platform.
+FreightFlow 360 is an independent student/developer project and is not affiliated with ArcBest.

 ---

+## Project Purpose

+The goal of FreightFlow 360 is to turn a simple warehouse management project into a polished full-stack logistics platform prototype.

+The project demonstrates:

+- Angular frontend development
+- Spring Boot backend development
+- REST API design
+- SQL database modeling
+- Full-stack integration
+- Inventory and order business logic
+- Deployment using Aiven, Render, and Cloudflare
+- A real project story that shows how the idea evolved

+---

 ## Project Highlights

-- Logistics-style public website with navigation pages for shippers, carriers, technology, company info, careers, contact, and tracking
+- Logistics-style public website with pages for shippers, carriers, technology, company info, careers, contact, and shipment tracking
-- Admin dashboard backed by real API data
+- Working admin dashboard backed by real API data
 - Product management with add, edit, search, and safe delete behavior
 - Inventory tracking and low-stock workflow
 - Order creation with multiple products